jeffkraken/hakcafe/README.md

 - Add fourth set of challenges (bring total to 36)
 - Update storage to focus on sesssions or use sqlite.
+- Make it Submit-Score can see all completed challenges, not just the current completed tiles.